Bernice Sandler: Godmother of Title IX

 Through this discovery, Sandler worked with the Director of the Office of Federal Contract Compliance at the Department of Labor, Vincent Macaluso, and through her position with the WEAL, she began to file class-action lawsuits against colleges and universities nationwide.
 Although the barrage of over 250 lawsuits against higher education institutions was successful in generating attention toward the issue, it did little to generate significant federal enforcement on the issues at hand.
 Prior to the lawsuits, the federal office in charge of overseeing enforcement of the executive order, the Office for Civil Rights under the Department of Health, Education, and Welfare, had been slow to implement an enforcement program and had generally failed to provide adequate protection for those affected.
 Concurrently during her nationwide legal campaign, Sandler continued to press women in academia to write their congressional representatives to increase awareness and exposure on the issue of sex discrimination in education that were directed at the Secretary of Labor.

 Simultaneously, Representative Edith Green (D-OR) and Representative Patsy Mink (D-HI), both members of the House Committee on Education and Labor, were attempting to address the lack of legal coverage that was focused on sex discrimination within the education field.
-Using the data compiled by the WEAL, Sandler was able to provide Green and Mink with the material they needed to hold hearings on gender discrimination in education and to draft potential legislation addressing the issue.
-The hearings held in June 1970 by the Committee were successful in generating a wealth of materials to be used in supporting an effort to end gender discrimination in higher education.
+Using the data compiled by the WEAL, Sandler was able to provide Green and Mink with the material they needed to hold hearings on sex discrimination in education and to draft potential legislation addressing the issue.
+The hearings held in June 1970 by the committee were successful in generating a wealth of materials to be used in supporting an effort to end sex discrimination in higher education.
 Testimony during the hearing highlighted multiple perspectives brought forth by women within higher education who were discriminated against and had little assistance from the Office for Civil Rights within the Department of Health, Education, and Welfare.

 On the Senate side, Senator Birch Bayh, (D-IN), a staunch advocate for the Equal Rights Amendment, sponsored the legislation and worked to ensure its passage following the instrumental work done by Green, Mink, and Sandler.
 With the legislation passing with little notice by the media and educational institutions, Title IX of the Education Amendments of 1972 was passed by the 92nd Congress and was signed into law by President Richard Nixon.
 It had a dramatic effect on the higher education field to include a significant effect on collegiate athletics.
 It served "as a means of correcting sex discrimination at the college and university level."
 In addition to ending sex discrimination in education, the act also extends to athletics, sexual harassment and employment discrimination.
 Title IX has had a significant impact on female collegiate athletics throughout its 46-year history, dramatically increasing the number of women in college athletics, increasing minority representation and increasing overall equity and diversity within the NCAA.
-For her significant work on formulating and then executing a plan to address gender discrimination within higher education, Sandler has been described by many as "the Godmother of Title IX."
+For her significant work on formulating and then executing a plan to address sex discrimination within higher education, Sandler has been described by many as "the Godmother of Title IX."